Disability Studies Minor

 SW 704Adolescents with Emotional and Behavioral Challenges4

-HPE 781Inclusion in Physical Education4
+HPE 781Introduction to Adapted Physical Education4

 SW, OT, EDUC, KIN, NUTR, RMP Independent Study with a disability focus 1